sb2714/pexip-wordsearch/README.md

 # WordSearch - Pexip take home

-Python implementation of a WordSearch class supporting horizontal (left to right) and vertical (top to bottom) substring detection.
-Note this does not support word wrapping around edges.
+Python implementation of a WordSearch class supporting horizontal (left to right) and vertical (top to bottom) word detection.
+Note this does not support word wrapping around edges and may fail in some (negligible) cases (see Solution section).

 ## Structure
 - `src/wordsearch.py` - implementation
 - `src/tests` - 3 test cases / examples of usage

+requires python `import math`

 ## Assumptions
 1. word length between 4 and 20 (incl) characters